 Early Notables of the Sterk family (pre 1700)

 Another 23 words (2 lines of text) are included under the topic Early Sterk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sterk family to the New World and Oceana

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Sterk or a variant listed above:

-Sterk Settlers in the United States in the 19th Century
+Sterk Settlers in United States in the 19th Century

-Sterk Settlers in the United States in the 20th Century
+Sterk Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Fortiorum fortia facta

 Motto Translation: The brave deeds of brave men.